kubermatic/kubeone/addons/csi-aws-ebs/README.md

 * Images must be changed to `{{ .InternalImages.Get "..." }}` as appropriate
   * Make sure that you update the appropriate entries in images list
-* Remove `AWS_` environment variables in controller Deployment and node DaemonSet

 [helm-chart]: https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/charts/aws-ebs-csi-driver